Grief-naruse/CybersecurityAndDataPrivacyAutumn2025-1/BookingSystem-Phase1/auth_test_report.md

 **✅ Can do**

-List every action a *Guest* can perform, with the page or endpoint.
-Example format:
+Here are all the actions that Guests can perform:

 * “Can view public resource list — `/`”
 * “Can access login form — `/login`”
-* “Can view registered reservations without identity — `/` (spec 8)”
+* "Can see reservation but without the name of the person whe reserved"
+* "Can access Register form '/register'"

 ---

 **❌ Cannot do**

-List every action that a *Guest* is blocked from doing.
-Example format:
+Here are all the actions that Guests can not perform:

+* “Cannot access to the page '/resources' ”
-* “Cannot access `/reservation` (redirect to login)”
+* “Cannot access to the page '/reservation' ”
-* “Cannot POST `/api/reservations`”
+* “Cannot see who made the reservations"
 * “Cannot access any `/admin/*` pages”
 * “Cannot access reserver profile page `/profile`”